Lesson 6 in the Basic Accounting series:

 You might be able to find the same information at your local library.
 The books you want to look at are the Standard and Poor Industry Averages and the Valuline Surveys.

 You can also get a basic financial ratio report in your industry free online from this site: bizminer.com, but you have to pay for a more current detailed report.

-Here are a few of the most common financial ratio analyses using your Profit and Loss Statement:
+Here are a few of the most common financial ratio analyses using your Profit and Loss Statement or income statement.